haacked/haacked.com/_posts/archived/2004-12-27-a-big-snowfall-in-alaska-and-a-walk-in-the-woods.aspx.markdown

 ---
 layout: post
-title: "A Big Snowfall In Alaska and a Walk  In The Woods"
+title: A Big Snowfall In Alaska and a Walk  In The Woods
 date: 2004-12-27 -0800
 comments: true
 disqus_identifier: 1772
 categories: []
+redirect_from: "/archive/2004/12/26/a-big-snowfall-in-alaska-and-a-walk-in-the-woods.aspx/"
 ---

 It's been said that native Alaskans have 40 or so words for snow.
 Roughly translated, they all mean "Fuck!
 Get the shovel!".
 It was a winter wonderland for my wife until I handed her a shovel and led her to